CSC207-UofT/course-project-group-fifty-two-uwu/Phase0/progress_report.md

 * Terry: I will be working on things that are related to items.
 This includes the ItemManager, the child classes of Equipment and potentially more child classes of Item.
 Most of the time, I will be spending time on the ItemManager class as that one is the most complex out of all the things that I am working on.

+* Samantha: Planning to create UI/GUI related elements or various interface adapter classes, alongside miscellanies such as refactoring and testing.

 ##Question

 * What's the most practical way for our game program to save and load certain data?